learn-co-curriculum/javascript-intro-to-variable-assignment-and-declaration/README.md

 ```

 ## Beyond `var`
-As we alluded to earlier, there is almost no reason to use `var` in a post-ES2015 world. `var` comes with a ton of baggage in the form of scope issues, which we will discuss in the lesson on scope in JavaScript, and allowing developers to play a little too fast and loose with variable declarations.
+Because of its ubiquity in legacy code and StackOverflow posts, it's important to get to know `var`.
+However, as we alluded to earlier, there is almost no reason to use `var` in a post-ES2015 world. `var` comes with a ton of baggage in the form of scope issues — which we will discuss in the lesson on scope in JavaScript — and by allowing developers to play a little too fast and loose with variable declarations.

 With `var`, no error is thrown if you declare a variable twice:
 ```js